Pong420/google-tasks-desktop/README.md

 - [x] Keyboard shortcuts
 - [x] Dark Theme
 - [x] Add Note
-- [ ] Add Date
+- [x] Add Date
 - [ ] Improve / check performace
 - [ ] Sync data periodically
 - [ ] Animation

 ### Know issue

-- Add Time is supported as API limitation
+- Add time is not supported as API limitation
+- If the add date/time through the official platform (Web/App)
+- For tasks sort by date
+  - Move task up/down shortcut is not supported currently.
+  - Tasks sort by date or order is not synced to the official platform (Web/App)

 ### Development